commerce-docs/pagebuilder-examples/README.md

 ## Contributing

-You are welcome to submit PRs to help us improve and/or update these Page Builder code samples.
+You are welcome to submit PRs to help us improve and/or update these Page Builder examples.
 We also welcome your feedback and ideas about creating other code examples to add to this repo.

 ## License